tc39/proposal-decimal/README.md

 **Stage**: Stage 1 of [the TC39 process](https://tc39.github.io/process-document/).
 A [draft specification](http://tc39.es/proposal-decimal/) is available.

-## Use cases and goals
+## Use case and goals

 Accurate storage and processing of base-10 decimal numbers is a frequent need in JavaScript.
 Currently, developers sometimes represent these using libraries for this purpose, or sometimes use Strings.
 Sadly, JavaScript Numbers are also sometimes used, leading to real, end-user-visible rounding errors.

 What’s the issue?
-Why aren’t JS Numbers good enough?
-In what sense are they not “exact”?
+Why doesn't `0.1 + 0.2` work out to `0.3`?
+In what sense are JS Numbers not “exact”?
 How is it possible that JavaScript's Numbers get something wrong, and have been getting it wrong for so long?

 As currently defined in JavaScript, Numbers are 64-bit binary floating-point numbers.
 The conversion from most decimal values to binary floats rarely is an exact match.
-For instance: the decimal number 0.5 can be exactly represented in binary, but not 0.1; in fact, the the 64-bit floating point number corresponding to 0.1 is actually 0.1000000000000000055511151231257827021181583404541015625.
+For instance: the decimal number 0.5 can be exactly represented in binary, but not 0.1; in fact, the 64-bit floating point number corresponding to 0.1 is actually 0.1000000000000000055511151231257827021181583404541015625.
 Same for 0.2, 0.3, … Statistically, most human-authored decimal numbers cannot be exactly represented as a binary floating-point number (AKA float).

 The goal of the Decimal proposal is to add support to the JavaScript standard library for decimal numbers in a way that provides good ergonomics and functionality.
 JS programmers should feel comfortable using decimal numbers, when those are appropriate.
-Being built-in to JavaScript means that we will get optimizable, well-maintained implementations that don’t require transmitting, storing, or parsing and jit-optimizing every additional JavaScript code.

-### Primary use case: Exact decimal arithmetic for financial calculations
+### Exact decimal arithmetic for financial calculations

 Many currencies tend to be expressed with decimal quantities.
 Although it’s possible to represent money as integer “cents” (multiply all quantities by 100), this approach runs into a couple of issues: